scinos/scinos-blog-11ty/src/posts/2023-04-08-mastering-yarns-lifecycle-with-hooks.md

   - yarn
 ---

-# Mastering Yarn's lifecycle with custom hooks
+# Mastering Yarn's lifecycle with hooks

 Yarn is a powerful package manager for Node.js projects that comes with a rich set of features, including support for plugins (starting with Yarn 2.x).